-There is currently no dedicated resources to monitor Beach Hut conditions, including rentals and adaptations.
+There are currently no dedicated resources to monitor Beach Hut conditions, including rentals and adaptations.
 Additional staffing capacity would be required if ongoing monitoring of conditions was to be carried out.

 The Council is considering additional staffing resources to ensure conditions are adhered to and taking appropriate and proportional enforcement action where necessary.
 This could be funded through the Beach Hut development programme referred to above and subject to a process of approval.
-The viability of any increase in staffing would be decided through a business case and the Council's budgeting process.
+The viability of any increase in staffing would be decided through the Council's budgeting process at an appropriate time.